Who needs to undergo security screening at Tenerife South Airport and what happens in the process?

 The metal detector which you pass through is not an x-ray machine.
 Metal detectors are designed to identify any weapons or items which may be used as an offensive weapon.
-The metal detector emits a low-frequency magnetic field.
-The metal detector is considered safe for pregnant women, babies, and young children.
-This also applies to the handheld metal detectors (wands) that security personnel on occasion use.
+They emit a low-frequency magnetic field and are considered safe for pregnant women, babies, and young children.
+This also applies to the handheld metal detectors (wands) that security personnel use.

 Full-body scanners are not in use at Tenerife South Airport.